setms/book/docs/requirements/digest/management.md

 It should trend towards zero as the project nears completion.
 A sustained high rate implies a schedule risk.
 The CCB then may need to renegotiate schedule, staff, budget, or quality to accommodate changes.
-Tracking the origin of change requests is also illuminating.
+Tracking the origin of change requests may also be illuminating.

 **Impact analysis** is the process of assessing the consequences of a change.
 A traceability matrix helps with impact analysis.